Environment and Energy

 Written by Ethan Bernard

-Sweden’s SSAB has been awarded €128 million ($139 million) by the European Commission (EC) for the steelmaker’s efforts at decarbonization.
+Sweden’s SSAB has been given the green light for €128 million ($139 million) by the European Commission (EC) for the steelmaker’s efforts at decarbonization.

-The EC said the aid is in support of SSAB’s project transition from the current coal-based steel production process in Luleå, in northern Sweden, to a nearly zero carbon emission system.
+The Commission said the aid would support SSAB’s transition from the current coal-based steel production process in Luleå, in northern Sweden, to a nearly zero carbon emission system.

 The operation will use an electric-arc furnace (EAF), and there will be equipment for secondary metallurgy and a caster.